What Are Essential Oils?

 Chemical Makeup

 Every plant, be it a flower, herb or tree, has tiny parts that secrete aromas and chemicals.
-These plant parts are located on a different section of each plant:- Leaves (eucalyptus)
+These plant parts are located on a different section of each plant:

 - Berries (juniper)